Aliases for GFM1 Gene

 GeneCards Summary for GFM1 Gene

 GFM1 (G Elongation Factor, Mitochondrial 1) is a Protein Coding gene.
-Diseases associated with GFM1 include hepatoencephalopathy due to combined oxidative phosphorylation deficiency type 1 and combined oxidative phosphorylation deficiency 1.
+Diseases associated with GFM1 include combined oxidative phosphorylation deficiency 1 and hepatoencephalopathy due to combined oxidative phosphorylation deficiency type 1.
 Among its related pathways are Organelle biogenesis and maintenance and Mitochondrial translation.
 GO annotations related to this gene include poly(A) RNA binding and GTPase activity.

 UniProtKB/Swiss-Prot Summary for GFM1 Gene